apache/echarts-handbook/contents/en/how-to/chart-types/pie/doughnut.md

 In ECharts, the radius of the pie chart could also be an array with 2 elements.
 Every element in the array could be string or value.
 The first element represents the inner radius while the second one is the outer radius.

-The bar chart, from this perspective, is a subset of the doughnut chart that has inner radius equals to 0.
+The pie chart, from this perspective, is a subset of the doughnut chart that has inner radius equals to 0.

 ```js live
 option = {